csmiller/EMIRGE/README.txt

 CANDIDATE SSU DATABASE
 ------------------------------

+You can download a standard candidate SSU database by running the following command: python emirge_download_candidate_db.py

-SSU_candidate_db.fasta.gz is included with this distribution.
-This was made using Silva release SSURef_108_NR (http://www.arb-silva.de/).
+This script is included with EMIRGE.
+The current version of this database was made using Silva release SSURef_111_NR (http://www.arb-silva.de/).
 Sequences were clustered using uclust at 97% sequence identity, short and long sequences were removed, and non-standard characters were changed to be within {ACTG} (using utils/fix_nonstandard_chars.py).

 You can use any reference SSU database with emirge, though this one is recommended.
 No matter your choice, you should run utils/fix_nonstandard_chars.py on your fasta file.
 You will also need to first build a bowtie index, with something like:
 $ bowtie-build SSU_candidate_db.fasta SSU_candidate_db_btindex
 You might also consider changing the offrate (see http://bowtie-bio.sourceforge.net/manual.shtml)